aaamil13/uhf_rfid_sdk/doc/examples/README.md

 # UHF RFID Library Examples

-This directory contains example scripts demonstrating how to use the `uhf-rfid` library.
+This directory contains example scripts demonstrating how to use the `uhf-rfid` library from https://github.com/aaamil13/uhf_rfid_sdk.

 ## About the Library